delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 A vertex might have **children** below it, connecting to the vertex.
 In this case we say the ones below it are the **children / child** and the original vertex is the **parent** of the vertex.

-In a **rooted tree** there is an implicit direction of the tree that is often not drawn in rooted trees.
+In a **rooted tree** there is an implicit direction of the tree that is often not drawn in rooted trees, usually it goes downwards.

 The **degree of a vertex** is the number of children it has.